Yale College in Wrexham and Deeside College to merge

 "Yale and Deeside are very visionary and ambitious colleges, working enthusiastically at the forefront of education to provide easy access to the best possible choice and quality of courses."

-Jasbir Dhesi, principal of Yale College, added: "We recognise that learners and employers demand and deserve access to the very best resources and learning experiences - a merger of equals will provide the opportunity for significant additional capital investment to further enhance the already outstanding resources across both colleges."'No compulsory redundancies'
+Jasbir Dhesi, principal of Yale College, added: "We recognise that learners and employers demand and deserve access to the very best resources and learning experiences - a merger of equals will provide the opportunity for significant additional capital investment to further enhance the already outstanding resources across both colleges."

 In recent years, Deeside College has expanded to include the horticultural college at Northop and the agricultural body, Coleg Llysfasi.